badboy/fnordig.de/_posts/2017-07-09-how-to-write-a-master-thesis.md

 Its title:

 <center>
-"Network Function Offloading in Virtualized Environments"
+Network Function Offloading in Virtualized Environments
 </center>

 I am so happy (and proud) that I finally finished it and with it my master study.